Vauxhall Viva: Other markets

-A variant of the HB Viva was also built in Australia, by General Motors–Holden, from 1967 to 1969 and marketed there as the Holden HB Torana.
+A variant of the HB Viva was also built in Australia, by Holden, from 1967 to 1969 and marketed there as the Holden HB Torana.
 Oddly enough despite being closer in physical location to Australia, all HB Vivas sold in New Zealand were produced from CKD kits imported from the UK and sold as Vauxhalls.
-The New Zealand Vivas were two- and four-door Deluxe sedans, the latter with the '90' engine.
+The New Zealand Vivas were two- and four-door Deluxe saloons, the latter with the '90' engine.
 Automatic was not offered, nor was the SL trim.
 Some Deluxe Estates were also assembled locally along with a 'van' version minus the estate's rear seat.

-Canadian Chevrolet/Oldsmobile dealers continued to sell a rebadged HB as the Envoy Epic through 1970 while Pontiac/Buick dealers kept selling the car under its original name.
+The HB Viva entered the Canadian market for the 1967 model year, in standard, Deluxe, or SL models.
+Canadian Chevrolet/Oldsmobile dealers also continued to sell a rebadged HB as the Envoy Epic through 1970 while Pontiac/Buick dealers kept selling the car under its original name.

 In South Africa, it was assembled locally.
 The GT model arrived there in mid-1969 and was available in a range of colours, unlike their British counterparts.
 The GT could be told by slim black stripes down the sides and a strip across the bonnet, as well as four exhaust tip and black paint in the area between the taillights.
 Power claimed was 112 hp SAE.

 566,391 Viva HBs were produced.
 Body design had improved after Vauxhall's poor reputation with corrosion on previous models.
 The HB had better underbody protection, but UK cars were still prone to rusting through the front wings in the area behind the headlights where water, mud and salt could accumulate.
 This ongoing problem with salt on UK roads affected many makes and models, not just the Viva, but Vauxhall's ongoing poor reputation for corrosion undoubtedly contributed to the development of bolt-on wings and wheel-arch liners in subsequent generations of family passenger car.